Article by: Frank Memmesheimer

 This series explores video games that stand out from the masses, yet did not receive the attention they deserve.
 Be it their unique or timeless gameplay, their love for detailed graphics, or an inventive approach to storytelling – whatever sets these games apart is what makes them true gems of gaming.

-It was supposed to be a routine flight on your fancy executive jet.
+It was supposed to be just another routine flight on your fancy executive jet.
 When turbulences hit and rip the plane apart, it splashes down somewhere in the middle of the Pacific Ocean.
-You can barely escape before the fiery wreckage vanished into the deep.
+You barely escape the fiery wreckage before it vanishes into the deep.
 As merciful unconsciousness gives in to the reality of a clear blue sky, you find yourself alive, yet alone with just the clothes on your back, a lifeboat with a paddle, and the endless opportunities of an island paradise in front of you that is as beautiful as it is deadly.

 Stranded Deep tasks players with a simple job: survive.

 Released in early 2015, the game takes the idea of being stranded on tropical island to a contemporary open-world/sandbox environment.
 There are no set story paths to follow, no missions to accomplish, or secrets to uncover.
 Survival is not an elusive goal one can reach and tick off of their to-do list, it is an ongoing grind.
 Stranded Deep offers the tools and the playground for players to get creative and bring their way of surviving to fruition.